1986 National League Championship Series

 - Attendance: 45,718

 Knepper thus took the mound with a 3-0 lead in the 9th, having given up only two hits.
 But the Mets' bats suddenly woke up.
-Lenny Dykstra led off the inning with a triple, then Mookie Wilson singled him in.
+Lenny Dykstra led off the inning with a triple just off the grasp of CF Hatcher, then Mookie Wilson singled him in.
 Kevin Mitchell grounded out to move Wilson to second, but Hernandez doubled to make it 3-2, with the tying run in scoring position.
-Hal Lanier replaced Knepper with his closer Dave Smith, but Carter drew a walk, as did Strawberry, thus loading the bases.
-Ray Knight lifted a ball to right field for a sacrifice fly, and the game was suddenly tied.
-Backman followed with yet another walk to again load the bases, but Smith struck out pinch-hitter Danny Heep to end the inning.
+Hal Lanier replaced Knepper with his closer Dave Smith, but Carter drew a walk after Smith thought he had struck him out looking, as did Strawberry, thus loading the bases.
+Smith thought he had struck out Ray Knight, but home plate umpire Fred Brocklander would not budge while manager Hal Lanier came out of the dugout to argue and calm down his pitcher.
+Knight then lifted a ball to right field for a sacrifice fly, and the game was suddenly tied.
+Backman followed with yet another walk - this one intentional, as the two other runners had advanced on Knight's fly ball - to again load the bases, but Smith struck out pinch-hitter Danny Heep to end the inning.

 If Aguilera had pitched well in relief to allow the Mets to get back into the game, his successor on the mound, Roger McDowell, was simply outstanding.
 He pitched from the 9th through the 13th inning, facing 15 batters and retiring 14 of them.
 Bass reached on a single in the 12th, but was caught stealing by Carter.
 For Houston, Smith pitched a scoreless 10th, then Larry Andersen succeeded him and gave up only a walk in three innings of work.
 In the 14th, veteran Aurelio Lopez took the mound for Houston, and was immediately greeted by a Carter single; Strawberry then drew a walk.
 Knight tried to bunt the two runners over, but Lopez fielded the ball and threw out Carter at third.
 However, Backman followed with a single, and the Mets were ahead, 4-3.
 The Mets threatened to add more when Knight and Backman both took an extra base on Bass's wild throw home, but Howard Johnson, pinch-hitting for McDowell, popped out in foul territory, and after Dykstra was given an intentional pass, Lopez struck out Wilson swinging, leaving the bases loaded.
 Jesse Orosco tried to close out the series, but after one out, Hatcher hit a solo homer for the Astros' first run since the 1st inning, and the game was tied again at 4-all.

 After a scoreless 15th inning, the Mets exploded for three runs off Lopez in the 16th inning.
 Strawberry led off with a double and Knight singled him in.
-Jeff Calhoun replaced Lopez and immediately uncorked a wild pitch, moving Knight to third.
+Jeff Calhoun replaced Lopez and, pitching for the first time of the series, immediately uncorked a wild pitch, moving Knight to third.
 Calhoun then walked Backman and threw a second wild pitch, scoring Knight.
 Orosco executed a sacrifice bunt to move Backman to third base, then Dykstra followed for a single and a third run before Wilson grounded into an inning-ending double play.
 A tiring Orosco now had to close the game with a 7-4 lead, and started out by striking out Craig Reynolds.
 Veteran Davey Lopes pinch hit for Calhoun and drew a walk.
 Doran followed with a single, as did Hatcher, driving in a run.
 After Denny Walling grounded into a force out, Davis singled to cut down the lead to one run, with Walling representing the tying run on second.
-But Orosco managed to find enough strength to strike out Bass swinging to end the threat.
+But Orosco managed to find enough strength to strike out Bass swinging on a full count to end the threat.
 The Mets had won a wild 7-6 game to reach the World Series in what was immediately called one of the greatest postseason contests ever.

 Even though the Mets won the series, Astros pitcher Mike Scott was the winner of the MVP award for his two dominating pitching performances that gave Houston its only two wins in the series.
+In fact, the Mets absolutely wanted to win Game 6, because they wanted nothing to do with facing Scott again in a potential Game 7.
 However, Jesse Orosco, who won three games in relief and is still the only pitcher ever to win three games in a postseason series other than a World Series, would have been a worthy winner as well.